danb-cws/giphyvision/README.md

 # GiphyVision

+2021 bugs!
+1) camera select not working 2) redraw error in Chrome mobile (on MIUI at least)

 Experimenting and learning with device camera, Google Cloud Vision and Giphy API's.
 Working with Heroku and Firebase, using Webpack workflow and ES6 modules.

 Objective: use device camera to take a picture of an object etc, submit to Cloud Vision which will analyse the image and return a description, this will be passed to Giphy which returns a... gif